Sticky Date Cake

 The other commonly available date is the Deglet Noor.
 These dates are not as sweet, soft, or rich as Medjool dates, but a decent substitute if you can’t find Medjools.

-Prepare the pan.
-Be sure to coat the pan with butter and line the bottom with parchment paper, then coat that with butter too.
+When preparing the pan, be sure to coat the pan with butter and line the bottom with parchment paper, then coat that with butter too.
 This will ensure the cake will easily release from the pan.

 For a nutty take, add ¾ cup toasted chopped walnuts or pecans to the batter at the end of mixing.